-.Plants respond to light show stimulus towards light and bend in the direction of light.
+Plants respond to light show stimulus towards light and bend in the direction of light.
 This response is called phototropism.
 It is the ability of the plants to grow in the direction of the source of light.
 For example, sunflower facing the sun shows phototropism.

 Some animals such as earthworm and cockroach move away from light.